 You do not need to use an alternative water supply.
 However, if you have health concerns, you may want to talk to your doctor to get more information about how this may affect you.

-We are taking the following actions to address this issue: We are looking into a filtration system for both plants.
-We are also flushing longer periods of time in affected locations.
+We are taking the following actions to address this issue: We are currently flushing dead end lines more often.

 If you have questions regarding this matter, you may contact Brad Naron at 936-676-9457.